locka99/cpp-to-rust-book/src/features_of_rust/structs.md

 };
 ```

 Classes can also use an access specifier to inherit from a base class.
-So a class may choose to publically or private inherit from another class depending on whether it wants those methods to be visible to callers, or subclasses.
+So a class may specify `public` or `private` when deriving from another class depending on whether it wants those methods to be visible to callers, or subclasses.

 Classes and structs may have special constructor and destructor methods which are described in sections below.